pytorch/captum/README.md

 ```
 GradientShap Attributions:  tensor([[ 0.0159, -0.8478,  0.3028],
                                     [ 0.1546, -1.0068,  0.2770]])
-Approximation error:  tensor(0.0462)
+Approximation Error:  tensor(0.0462)

 ```
-In order to smoothen and improve the quality of the attributions we can run Integrated Gradients and other attribution methods through a Noise Tunnel.
+In order to smooth and improve the quality of the attributions we can run `IntegratedGradients` and other attribution methods through a `NoiseTunnel`.
-Noise Tunnel allows to use Smoothgrad/Smoothgrad_sq and Vargrad techniques with gaussian kernels to smoothen the gradients.
+`NoiseTunnel` allows to use SmoothGrad, SmoothGrad_Sq and VarGrad techniques to smoothen the attributions by aggregating them for multiple noisy samples that were generated by adding gaussian noise.

-Here is an example how we can use NoseTunnel with Integrated Gradients.
+Here is an example how we can use `NoiseTunnel` with `IntegratedGradients`.

 ```
 ig = IntegratedGradients(model)
 nt = NoiseTunnel(ig)